sxg/ForecastIO/README.md

 }
 ```

 The `Forecast` you receive will have metadata as well as `DataPoint`s and `DataBlock`s associated with it.
-A `DataPoint` such as the `currently` property on `Forecast` represents various weather phenomena occurring at a specific instant of time.
-A `DataBlock` such as the `minutely`, `hourly`, and `daily` properties on `Forecast` represent the various weather phenomena occurring over a period of time. `DataBlock`s possess a `data` property, which holds an array of `DataPoint`s.
+A `DataPoint` such as the `currently` property on `Forecast` represents various weather phenomena occurring at a specific instant in time.
+A `DataBlock` such as the `minutely`, `hourly`, and `daily` properties on `Forecast` represent the various weather phenomena occurring over a period of time and are represented by an array of `DataPoint`s. `DataPoint`s and `DataBlock`s contain a large amount of information, and any of these fields can be excluded from the API response through the `excludeForecastFields` parameter of the `getForecast` methods.
+This field is optional and defaults to an empty array, meaning no data will be excluded from the API response.

 For a full list of properties defined on all models, consult the [full documentation on CocoaDocs](http://cocoadocs.org/docsets/ForecastIO).